Spring Creek water or watershed scenery in Pennsylvania

 Useful access planning, but verify parking, trails, and signs before fishing.

-Bellefonte and Axemann corridor
+Bellefonte and Axemann area

 Good middle-creek planning base tied to the USGS Axemann gauge.